Li Na: 2011: Major breakthrough & historic victory at French Open

-Li played in the Medibank International Sydney as the eighth seed, making fast work of Australian wildcard Anastasia Rodionova and winning a tough three-set match against Virginie Razzano in the first two rounds.
+Li played in the Sydney International as the eighth seed, making fast work of Australian wildcard Anastasia Rodionova and winning a tough three-set match against Virginie Razzano in the first two rounds.
 In the quarterfinals she met two-time Grand Slam winner Svetlana Kuznetsova and came through with a win.
 She defeated surprise qualifier Bojana Jovanovski in the semifinals to advance to her eighth WTA final.
 Li faced world No. 3 Kim Clijsters in the final, and despite trailing 5–0 in the first set, Li went on to defeat Clijsters, capturing the fourth WTA title of her career.

 Li was the ninth seed at the Australian Open, where she reached her first Grand Slam singles final, the first tennis player representing an East Asian and Asian country to achieve that feat.
 On the way she ousted eighth seed Victoria Azarenka in straight sets.
-She defeated world No. 1 Caroline Wozniacki in the semifinals to reach the final, after saving a match point in the second set.
-She faced No. 3 seed Kim Clijsters (whom she had defeated at the Medibank International).
+She defeated world No. 1, Caroline Wozniacki, in the semifinals to reach the final, after saving a match point in the second set.
+She faced No. 3 seed Kim Clijsters (whom she had defeated at the Sydney International).
 Although Li claimed the first set, Clijsters was able to rally back and claim the championship.
 Despite the loss, Li's ranking rose to a career high of world No. 7.

 Despite a good early start to the season, Li then had a five-match losing streak.
-After receiving byes into the second rounds, she lost in a hardly fought match against Yanina Wickmayer at the Dubai Tennis Championships, lucky loser Klára Zakopalová at the Qatar Ladies Open and countrywoman Peng Shuai at Indian Wells.
+After receiving byes into the second rounds, she lost in a hardly fought match against Yanina Wickmayer at the Dubai Championships, lucky loser Klára Zakopalová at the Qatar Ladies Open and countrywoman Peng Shuai at Indian Wells.
 Despite this, after Indian Wells she peaked at a career-high ranking of world No. 6 due to Janković's failures to defend her points.

-Li's losing streak continued, when she was upset in the Miami Masters by Johanna Larsson.
+Li's losing streak continued, when she was upset in the Miami Open by Johanna Larsson.
 With this loss, and Andy Murray's loss at Miami, both Australian Open finalists had yet to win a match since their first major final.
 She fell back to No. 7.
 Li then broke her losing streak by winning her first-round match against Anastasija Sevastova in Stuttgart.
 However, she lost to Sabine Lisicki in the second round.
 Even though she was not able to defend all her Stuttgart ranking points, she rose back to No. 6.
 However, due to her disappointing results, Li Na sacked her husband as coach and hired Dane Michael Mortensen.

 She entered the Madrid Open as sixth seed.
 In the first two rounds, she defeated María José Martínez Sánchez and Iveta Benešová without much difficulty.
 In the third round she got the better of Roberta Vinci coming back from a set deficit.
 She then defeated Bethanie Mattek-Sands after recovering from a break down in the deciding set.
-This victory marked her first semifinals appearance in Madrid, where she lost to eventual champion Petra Kvitová.
+This victory marked her first semifinals appearance in Madrid, where she lost to eventual champion, Petra Kvitová.